CricPage Editorial

 He faced 29 balls, scoring 97 runs at a strike rate of 334.48, with 12 sixes and 5 fours.

-Praful Hinge dismissed him — caught by Smaran Kumar at deep third for 97 off 29 balls.
+Praful Hinge dismissed him, caught by Smaran Kumar at deep third, for 97 from 29 balls.

 The numbers will be debated.
 The records will eventually be broken.
 But the mindset — calm, team-first, technically precise under knockout pressure — that is what separates a flash of brilliance from a career that lasts.
 Vaibhav Sooryavanshi looks very much like the latter.